gabrielfu/solidity-math/README.md

 ```

 ### Operations
-There are restrictions on the types of operands, as enforced by Solidity:
+There are restrictions on the types of operands, as enforced by Solidity.
 ```typescript
 uint256(1).add(uint256(2)); // valid
 uint256(1).add(int256(2)); // TypeError: Operator "add" not compatible with types Uint256 and Int256.